EarlyHemisphere/RedditSubMatch/README.md

  - remove NSFW subreddits (or have the option to?)
  - number of subscribers in a sub (smaller subs could be a more special interest)
  - activity vs subscriptions

-### Other notes:

- - *__Discussion with the actual owner of r/submatch is currently ongoing about how to proceed with development.__*
- - Issues will be created tomorrow regarding for anyone's input regarding:
-    - structure of the repo
-    - algorithm discussion/planning
-    - how the tool will be made available to users (webapp? bot?)